pookleblinky/apocalyptic-vignettes/pbta/zombies.md

 The world is the primary player character's location.
 The characters are the players themselves.
 The bulk of choice about worldbuilding is therefore in the choice of zombies used.
 Here's a few good ones.
 Since the game starts at hour zero, some of the finer points of these various types won't really show up.
+For instance, Joe McKinney's zombies eventually become pack predators able to hunt prey strategically, but only after several months.

 # Newsflesh zombies